Strelna: Vicissitudes in the 20th and 21st century

-After 1917 the palace fell into decay: it was handed over to a child labour commune, then to a secondary school.
+After 1917 the palace fell into decay: it was handed over to a child working commune, then to a secondary school.
 For a period during World War II, the Germans occupied Strelna and had a naval base there.
 Some Decima Flottiglia MAS men and attack boats were brought from Italy and based at Strelna along with German Army boats.
 Strelna Raid: Soviet commando frogmen attacked that base and destroyed 2 German army boats on 5 October 1943.

 After the ravages of German occupation, only the palace walls were left standing; all interior decoration was gone.
 No effective restoration had been undertaken until 2001 when Vladimir Putin ordered the palace to be converted into a presidential residence for Saint Petersburg.
-The park with canals, fountains, and drawbridges was then recreated to Le Blond's original designs, complete with a water-bound pavilion by the sea shore.
-In front of the palace is the equestrian statue of Peter the Great, originally installed in 1911 in Riga, while Mikhail Shemyakin's modernist sculpture of Peter's family strolling through the garden may be found closer to the sea shore.
-Several rooms in the restored palace are dedicated to the poet Konstantin Romanov (who was born there).

 In preparation for the celebration of the 300th anniversary of the founding Saint Petersburg, the Russian government decided to restore the palace and its grounds as a state conference center and presidential residence.
+The general contractor of the reconstruction was the consortium "16th Trust and Partners".
+Setl Group construction company, headed by Maxim Shubarev, also participated in the renovation works.

 The renovated Konstantin Palace hosted more than 50 heads of state during the Saint Petersburg tercentenary celebrations in 2003.
-Three years later, in July 2006 (July 15–17), it hosted the 32nd G8 summit.
+Three years later, on 15–17 July 2006, it hosted the 32nd G8 summit.
 During these summits, the world leaders were accommodated in 18 luxurious cottages by the sea-side.
 Each of the cottages is named after a historic Russian town.
 The early 19th-century stables were reconstructed into a four-star hotel for other visitors.
 The 2013 G20 summit was held at the palace 5–6 September 2013.
 The palace also held the qualifying draw for the 2018 FIFA World Cup, which took place in Russia.
 The palace hosted in 2021 the royal wedding between Grand Duke George Romanov and Victoria Bettarini, this been the first royal wedding to be held in the country in over a hundred years.